Twinfira/hotel-game-prototype/CodeConvention.md

 ## ClassName
   Using a classname, you can make the script globally accessible.
-  Classnames are written in Snake Case
+  Classnames are written in Pascal Case

   **Correct**
   ```gdscript